 Springleaf Prata Place, multiple locations including Yishun Safra and The Rail Mall

 This resto’s forte lies in Punjabi and Bengali cuisine (the latter is a rather uncommon sight in Singapore).
-It serves a selection of authentic dishes like crumbed fish cutlets with homemade mustard sauce, a special Kolkata chicken biryani with spiced potato, as well as a selection of grilled vegetarian options.
+It serves a selection of authentic dishes like a special Kolkata chicken biryani with spiced potato, as well as a selection of grilled vegetarian options.
 You’ll also find unique sweets to end your meal.
 Think ras malai (cottage cheese patties soaked in cardamom-flavoured milk) and pati shapta (rice flour crepes with sweetened shredded coconut and thickened milk).

 Mustard, 32 Race Course Road, Singapore 218552

 Another worthy contender in the Indian fine dining scene is Yantra, a classy joint that isn’t afraid to push the envelope and experiment with its offerings.
 The result?
 An inventive menu that’s nothing short of delicious.
-We’re spotlighting the macher paturi (mustard and coconut-marinated sea bass cooked in banana leaf), paneer butter masala and kosha mangsho (slow-cooked mutton on bone).
+We’re spotlighting the Maithili maach (red snapper simmered in an aromatic gravy) and sutta gosht (slow-cooked mutton).

 Yantra, #01-129/130/131, Tanglin Mall, 163 Tanglin Road, Singapore 247933

 This swanky Indian restaurant in Marina Bay Sands is a treat for meat lovers.
 Look forward to a medley of tandoori-style meats and seafood.
 Start with prawns with citrusy lemon juice to lamb chops glazed with a sweet and sour sauce.
-Vegetarians are also welcomed as it offers a wide array of BBQ veggies and meat-free curries.
+Vegetarians are also welcome as it offers a wide array of BBQ veggies and meat-free curries.
 Want a bit of everything?
-The best way to experience the restaurant’s varied menu is to opt for the Royal 10-course menu.
+The best way to experience the restaurant’s varied menu is to opt for the royal 10-course menu.

 Punjab Grill, #B1-01A, The Shoppes at Marina Bay Sands, 2 Bayfront Avenue, Singapore 018972